-108 See, for example, Article 13 (1) of AP II which states that "The civilian population and individual civilians shall enjoy general protection against the dangers arising from military operations."
+$^{108}$ See, for example, Article 13 (1) of AP II which states that -The civilian population and individual civilians shall enjoy general protection against the dangers arising from military operations.

 Sates have interpreted the term feasible attack to include only those precautions which are practicable in the given circumstances and taking into account the military and humanity considerations.
 The issue here is that who is responsible in the event it is established the authority fails to exercise required precaution?
 After much debate, it was opined by several states that this responsibility lies on the shoulder of such a commander who has the prerogative of canceling or suspending the attack.
 Moreover, such a responsible commander needs to take the best available intelligence information through all reasonable means in this regard.
-This principle is conjoined with the responsibility in terms of target verification through all reasonable means in the target verification through the attack aftermaths the target verification through the attack aftermaths the target verification through the target verifi
+This principle is conjoined with the responsibility in terms of target verification through all reasonable means in the target verification assessment of the attack aftermaths target selection services are practically assessment of the attack aftermaths target selection through all reasonable means in the target verification through al

-109 ICTY, Kupreškić case (2000), para.
+&lt;sup>109 ICTY, Kupreškić case (2000), para.
 524.

-110 Ibid, para.
+&lt;sup>110 Ibid, para.
 525.

-Jean-Marie Henckaerts; Louise Doswald-Beck, Customary International Humanitarian Law (Volume I: Rules) (Cambridge: Cambridge University Press, 2005), Rule 15.
+&lt;sup>111 Jean-Marie Henckaerts; Louise Doswald-Beck, Customary International Humanitarian Law (Volume I: Rules) (Cambridge: Cambridge University Press, 2005), Rule 15.

-112 To quote some see he state practices of Algeria, Australia, Belgium, Canada, France, Italy, India, United States, United Kingdom and Spain.
+$^{112}$ To quote some see he state practices of Algeria, Australia, Belgium, Canada, France, Italy, India, United States, United Kingdom and Spain.

-113 For example, Declaration made by Switzerland upon signature and reservation made upon ratification of Additional Protocol I and then at the Diplomatic Conference that lead to its adoption; Statement made by Austria at the Diplomatic Conference leading to the adoption of APs and the UK's reservations and declarations made upon ratification of AP I.
+For example, Declaration made by Switzerland upon signature and reservation made upon ratification of Additional Protocol I and then at the Diplomatic Conference that lead to its adoption; Statement made by Austria at the Diplomatic Conference leading to the adoption of APs and the UK's reservations and declarations made upon ratification of AP I.

-114 Customary IHL, Rule 16.
+&lt;sup>114 Customary IHL, Rule 16.

-during the attack118, and the choice of means and methods of warfare119.
+during the attack $^{118}$ , and the choice of means and methods of warfare $^{119}$ .

-3.2.5 Prisoners' treatment under IHL
+Prisoners' treatment under IHL

 GC III is a convention explicitly dealing with the prisoners of war which is a term used only in IAC.
 The status determination criteria for combatant status is laid down in Article 4 (A) of the said convention which includes that when the members of armed forces inclusive of the militias and volunteer groups in forces, resistant armed groups, forces regularly recruited in armed forces which shows allegiance towards government not recognized by adverse Party, levee en masse falls into the hands of the adverse party then they are the prisoners of war and they should be duly treated.
-It is one of the three combatant privileges accorded by IHL.120 If there is a doubt as to the prisoner status of an individual detained till the time his actual status is determined by a competent tribunal he is to be given the protections of status he is claiming.
-121 The onus of proof lies on the Detaining Power and in absence of any successful rebuttal such an individual is presumed to be a prisoner of war.
-122 When an enemy combatant is captured he is to be treated humanely without any prejudice on any basis123, protected from any harm124 and public curiosity125, provided with food, medical assistance, and clothing126, be afforded the judicial guarantees of a fair trial127, and cannot be made an experimental group for any medical or scientific research.
+It is one of the three combatant privileges accorded by IHL.
+If there is a doubt as to the prisoner status of an individual detained till the time his actual status is determined by a competent tribunal he is to be given the protections of status he is claiming.
+The onus of proof lies on the Detaining Power and in absence of any successful rebuttal such an individual is presumed to be a prisoner of war.
+122 When an enemy combatant is captured he is to be treated humanely without any prejudice on any basis, protected from any harm and public curiosity, provided with food, medical assistance, and clothing, be afforded the judicial guarantees of a fair trial, and cannot be made an experimental group for any medical or scientific research.
 Informing the detainee of the charges against him is his inherent right unless the same is done for some penal reasons.
 128 Then he must be given the right of a fair trial for which access to